porscheofficial/porscheofficial.github.io/README.md

 ### Check A11y

-To ensure the accessibility of the website, we're using dedicated ESLint rules, as well as automated accessibility checks with axe Core.
+To ensure the accessibility of the website, we're using dedicated ESLint rules, as well as automated accessibility checks with [axe-core](https://github.com/dequelabs/axe-core).

-ESLint runs automatically after each commit via GitHub Action.
+ESLint runs automatically
+after each commit via GitHub Action.
 Locally it can be called via

 ```bash
 yarn test:ci
 ```

-To run axe core on the deployed website, we're using a dedicated GitHub Action.
+To run axe-core on the deployed website, we're using a dedicated GitHub Action.
 To run them from local, simply call

 ```bash